 For Immediate Release

-Seattle, WA– (August 12, 2020) – The Seattle Office of Labor Standards (OLS) announces the adjusted rates for the 2022 healthcare expenditures required by the Improving Access to Medical Care for Hotel Employees Ordinance, Seattle Municipal Code (SMC) 14.28.
+Seattle, WA– (June 27, 2022) – The Seattle Office of Labor Standards (OLS) announces the adjusted rates for 2023 healthcare expenditures required by the Improving Access to Medical Care Hotel Employees Ordinance.

 Covered employers include those that own, control, or operate either a Seattle hotel or motel with 100 or more guest rooms or an “ancillary hotel business” of 50 or more employees worldwide.

 Covered employers must make healthcare expenditures to or on behalf of each covered employee to improve their access to medical care.
 The amounts of the healthcare expenditure are adjusted each calendar year.
 Please see the OLS website and our resources on this law.